jondot/lidar/README.md

   right below the header, italics, for example: `_2016/09_`, corresponds to 2016, September.

-* Items should be sorted / added alphabetically (on a Level-2 heading).
+* Items should (not a must) be sorted / added alphabetically (on a Level-2 heading).

 * The rest, is free form.